Introduction

 3.2 Real-Time Style Switching

-Click the new “Style Switcher” icon in the editor toolbar to preview predefined style kits (font families, color palettes) without refreshing the page.
+There's a new "Style Switcher" icon in the editor toolbar.
+Click it and you can preview different style kits (font families, color palettes) without a page refresh.
+Handy for client demos.

 3.3 Query Total Block